All Products

 Platform For AI:Develop an LLM-based intent recognition solution

-AI agents interpret user requirements described in natural language to perform appropriate operations or provide relevant information.
-These agents have become essential components in intelligent interaction systems.
-LLM-based intent recognition technology has gained significant attention in the industry and is widely applied.
+AI agents interpret user requirements in natural language to perform operations or provide information.
+LLM-based intent recognition technology powers intelligent interaction systems across industries.

-The following figure shows the working process of the LLM-based intent recognition solution.
+The following diagram shows the LLM-based intent recognition solution workflow.

 image